Student Life

 Student government officers and members organize and lead events that inspire school spirit and participation.
 Student Government is responsible for the overall theme and activities for Homecoming, Golden Gobbler Food Drive, Winter Formal and other student led initiatives.

-Moderator: Ms. Alexxis Johnson
+Moderator: Ms. Alexxis Gora & Ms. Angelina Neri

 • Treblemakers